AusCycling: History

 In late 2011, federal Sports Minister Kate Lundy called for an investigation into Cycling Australia.
 A review by Justice James Wood produced a 95-page report which described the organisation's set-up as outdated and complicated.
 In 2012, the national coach Matt White was sacked due to his admissions regarding performance-enhancing drugs.
 Stephen Hodge stepped down as vice-president for similar reasons following the publicity surrounding the Lance Armstrong doping allegations.
 Cycling Australia suffered financial problems in the early 2010s, after the approval of a strategy in 2010, which attempted to increase Cycling Australia's revenue through a program of event organisation, led to the organisation making significant losses, compounded by lower than expected sponsorship revenue.
 Under the subsequent short-term presidency of Gerry Ryan, team owner of Orica–GreenEDGE, Cycling Australia's involvement in event organisation reduced, a new board was appointed and an A$2 million loan package was agreed with the Australian Sports Commission, state affiliates and Mountain Bike Australia.

 In the wake of this history, Cycling Australia and all its state affiliates, BMX Australia, and Mountain Bike Australia, resolved to form AusCycling.
-Cycling Australia was dissolved with effect from 31 October 2020, and AusCycling was formed with effect from 1 November 2020.
+Cycling Australia, BMX Australia and Mountain Bike Australia were dissolved with effect from 31 October 2020, and AusCycling was formed with effect from 1 November 2020.